 Also, people with stomach sensitivities should take this supplement with food as recommended in their supplement facts.

-The warnings you should consider is that people using blood thinners must consult a doctor before starting this supplement.
+The warning you should consider is that people using blood thinners must consult a doctor before starting this supplement.
 It’s because the Relief Factor promotes increased blood flow and may interact with blood thinner medicines.

 Also, do not take this supplement if you’re on any serious medications.
 In such cases simply avoid this supplement or talk to your practitioner about it.
 Do not exceed the recommended dose of four capsules a day.
 And also try your best to take it strictly with food to reduce the side effects.